SJ23 Tech Tip A01, (Updated 2024-10-31) Bob Schimmel, Betsy Schultz & Randy Cook

 ________________________ TOP ________________________

 If a trailer has two long bunk boards they are generally shaped to match the curvature of the hull.
 I have seen them with 2 and 3 support posts under each bunk board.
 3 seem best because it is possible to force the curve to match the hull.
 If the trailer has separate support pads they must articulate to align to the hull.
 A limit to the articulation movement is desirable when retrieving the boat on the ramp.
+You don't want a surprise of a rolled over pad supporting the hull when it comes up the ramp.
+That is really annoying.
 The height of each support post must be adjustable to distribute the weight proportionally.
-If the posts are made of metal tubing, each post must have a large drain hole at the bottom to prevent water or dirt from accumulating so the post can't rust or split with freezing temperature.
+If the posts are made of metal tubing, each post must have a large drain hole at the bottom to prevent water from accumulating so the post can't split with freezing temperature.
 Even if you use a crane or travel lift to launch your boat, there is always rain water, wash water or dew to contend with.
 All the water must run off so the metal drains drip dry.
 Dry metal can't rust and wet salty metal or dirt coated metal has an affinity for water causing it to corrode all too quickly.

 IMPORTANT - Most bunk boards or support pads are made of wood that can suffer from dry rot.
 Dry rot has a way of sneaking up on you at the most inopportune time, like just before a road trip.
 The pads may look perfectly fine until just at the point of failure.
 The wood is likely damp and may be soft or slightly flexible (punky).
 If you fail to recognize this symptom in time, you may discover that a support post has punched a hole through the hull with the collapse of a pad!
 Ouch.
 So much for the hull and the road trip.
 Pads are usually covered in rug or Astro Turf (artificial grass) by the dealer to protect the gel coat.
 Rug rots and wears out quite quickly but it breathes moisture.
 Astro turf, on the other hand, doesn't rot, but can't breathe moisture and is almost water tight.
 It is usually wrapped tight around the pad to look pretty in the showroom which is about the dumbest thing to do for something that is backed into the water.
 And I haven't even mentioned an empty trailer exposed to the rain.
 Problem is, by encapsulating the wood pad it traps moisture so the bunk boards are guaranteed to rot.
 So, if this is the situation on your trailer, at least remove the Astro Turf from the bottom of the pad so the wood can dry.
 An angle grinder with a thin disk cuts through Astro turf very easily, making a very quick and neat removal job.
 Leave about 1/2" material wrapped around the bottom for the staples.
 This way there is less chance of them scratching you as you rub against a pad.
 If you find any wood with the least sign of rot replace it with pressure treated wood.
 If the boards are all the same age and you find one rotten board, you may as well replace all of them while the boat is off the trailer.
 Panache's trailer is just fine now, thank you very much Phil!